-- Applicants who are members of a minority group that is underrepresented in public health will be given special consideration.
+- Applicants from underrepresented backgrounds are encouraged to apply.
 Underrepresented, as defined by the NIH, includes American Indian or Alaska Native, Black or African American, Hispanic or Latino, and Native Hawaiian or other Pacific Islander.
-Individuals from other backgrounds who would contribute to academic diversity, including individuals from socioeconomically disadvantaged backgrounds and those with disabilities, are also eligible to apply.
+Individuals from other backgrounds who would contribute to academic diversity, including individuals from socioeconomically disadvantaged backgrounds and those with disabilities, are also encouraged to apply.

-- All candidates are encouraged to address the dimension of diversity they believe their fellowship would bring to the School in their applications.
+All candidates are encouraged to address the dimension of diversity and/or health equity they believe their fellowship would contribute to the School and the profession in their applications.